 It’s such an important message – for girls and guys – people of all ages.

 God knows our hearts.
-He created us, He created relationships, He created sex and He knows the best way is to save sex for marriage.
+He created us, He created relationships, He created sex and He knows the best for us and for marriages is to save sex for marriage.

 Virginity is not something you need to apologize for.
 It is a precious gift to be protected and valued, otherwise so many wouldn’t want to steal it.
 In many people it is a sign of deep faith.
 Of valuing one’s self.
 Of valuing their future spouse.
 Of caring how their actions affect the people around them and their future children.
 Virginity is nothing to be embarrassed about.
 Obedience to God always comes with rewards.

-So virgins, no matter what other people are saying or doing, there is nothing to be ashamed about virginity.
+So no matter what other people are saying or doing, there is nothing to be ashamed about virginity and saving sex for marriage.
 Especially when the reason is because you love God enough to obey Him.